yaroslav-gwit/HosterRed-ProxyBackend/README.md

 ```

 ## Using the script
-These is a built-in documentation for (almost) every feature in this small library.
+There is a built-in documentation for (almost) every feature in this small library.
 Just use a `--help` flag to get it:
 ```
 proxy-cli --help
 ```